The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Same effort.
 One feels like chaos, the other feels like progress.

-Income increases because leaks were capping revenue.
+Income increases because leaks were capped in revenue.

 One agency owner went from $14K/month → $23K/month in 90 days just by closing leaks that were eating 20 hours weekly.